-Trying to find the right lat pulldown for your home gym is a tough choice the quality of machines on offer out there can vary so much it can be challenging to dig out the good from the bad.
+Trying to find the best home lat pulldown machine is tough, the quality of machines on offer out there can vary so much it can be challenging to dig out the good from the bad.

 Thankfully five machines were worth some serious consideration.
 Two of which really stood out amongst the rest.
 The first being the Xmark XM-7616 Lat Pulldown.

-If your budget is a little slimmer, then your next best choice would be Valor CB-12 Lat Pulldown, this thing shines with versatility and build quality and is second to none for the price point.
+If your budget is a little slimmer, then your next best choice would be Valor CB-12 Lat Pulldown Machine, this thing shines with versatility and build quality and is second to none for the price point.

 The CB-12 has been around for some time now, yet users continue to shower the lat machine with praise even after years of use.
 A durable, versatile machine at a great price.